filipmaj1/Project-Crystal/README.md

 Project Crystal Server
 ========
-Welcome to the Project Crystal Server; a server emulator for PlayOnline.
+Welcome to the Project Crystal Server; a server emulator for PlayOnline and some of it's dead games.

 Pull Requests
 ========